-The number of Looked After Children increased slightly from 701 to 703 in December.
-This figure includes 70 UASC, 10% of the current LAC population.
+The number of Looked After Children decreased by one child from 703 in December to 702 in January.
+This figure includes 63 UASC, 9% of the current LAC population.
 There are workstreams in the LAC Strategy which aim to reduce the rate of growth in the LAC population, or reduce the cost of new placements.
 Some of these workstreams should impact on current commitment.